KCarlile/guitar-diagrams-js/README.md

   - [x] Specify number of frets
   - [x] Dynamic canvas size based on fret spacing * frets
   - [ ] Option to change string count for bass or mandolin
+  - [ ] Make string names configurable
+  - [ ] Allow for optional image download button
+  - [ ] Allow for mirroring for left-handed players
+  - [ ] Allow for changing of orientation/rotation
 - [ ] Allow for adding fingerings with:
-  - [ ] Numbers for fingers or scale tones (with accidentals), note names (with accidentals)
+  - [x] Numbers for fingers or scale tones (with accidentals), note names (with accidentals)
   - [x] Shapes and colors (roots, chord-tones, others)
   - [ ] Support 0-fret open strings (0) AND muted open strings (X)
-- [ ] Allow for mirroring for left-handed players
-- [ ] Allow for optional image download button
-- [ ] Allow for changing of orientation/rotation
 - [x] Function to generate canvas tag
 - [x] Simplify scaling with local pre-scaled variables: `let width = scale(SomeBigStaticPath);`